Rick-Phoenix/querygen/README.md

 ```

 Is named "post" because the return type is `sqlgen.Post`.
-This can also be ovverriden by setting `VarName` to another value.
+This can also be overriden by setting `VarName` to another value.

 And in the return type, all fields are automatically assigned to their respective var names: